Out of everything I do during a single day, there’s one thing that is my absolute favorite: reading.

 - Books are a positive tool to teach children how to manage new situations.
 Each story can model how to act (or not act) when faced with a certain problem or circumstance.
 Choosing books about situations that may be difficult for your child can help them cope.

-- Story time is an valuable way to bond with your child and give him the attention he needs and craves from you.
+- Storytime is a valuable way to bond with your child and give him the attention he needs and craves from you.

 - It helps children acquire language even before they can speak.
 Babies can learn the rhythm and song of the spoken word.
 Older children can learn new words, proper sentence structure and grammar.
 It helps develop language skills.